mikecarper/meshfirmware/README.md

 # Meshtastic Firmware Selector
 This Bash script automates the process of selecting, downloading, and applying firmware updates from the [meshtastic/firmware](https://github.com/meshtastic/firmware) GitHub repository.
-It is designed to simplify firmware management for meshtastic devices by handling everything from release selection to device update.
+It is designed to simplify firmware management for meshtastic devices by handling everything from version selection to device update.

 # Quick start
 Copy and run this in your linux terminal